zenml-io/zenml/docs/book/user-guide/llmops-guide/evaluation/evaluation/generation.md

   questions here.
 It would be interesting to see how the LLM performs when given handcrafted questions that are based on the context of the question.

+Most notably, the scores we're currently getting are pretty high, so it would make sense to pass in harder questions and be more specific in the judging criteria.
+This will give us more room to improve as it is sure that the system is not perfect.

 There are many ways to improve this evaluation, but this is a good starting point.
 Other frameworks do exist that can help with this kind of evaluation (for example, [`ragas`](https://github.com/explodinggradients/ragas),